 While there were no differences in goal completion by age, sex, and language use, we found geographic differences.
-Members in Maui County had a higher percentage of goals that were completed compared to Honolulu County.
+Members in Maui County had a higher percentage of goals that were completed compared to Honolulu County (7.93% versus 3.10%).